emcc2302/BazaarBharosa/README.md

 Shopping Cart Modal:

-Accessible via the cart icon in the Navbar.
+Accessible via the cart icon in the Navbar..

 Displays items currently in the cart with quantity controls (increase/decrease/remove).